A colocalization spectral sequence: Introduction

-The Greenlees spectral sequence \cite{GreenleesCommutativeAlgebraInGroupCohomology} (see also~\cite{BensonGreenleesCommAlgLieGrps}) can be viewed as a colocalization spectral sequence, as was shown by Dwyer, Greenlees and Iyengar in~\cite{DwyerGreenleesIyengar}.
+The Greenlees spectral sequence defined in~\cite{GreenleesCommutativeAlgebraInGroupCohomology} (see also~\cite{BensonGreenleesCommAlgLieGrps}) can be viewed as a colocalization spectral sequence, as was shown by Dwyer, Greenlees and Iyengar in~\cite{DwyerGreenleesIyengar}.
 The setup for this spectral sequence is the following.
-Let $G$ be a compact Lie group, for simplicity assume that $G$ is connected, and let $k$ be a be a field.
+Let $G$ be a compact Lie group, for simplicity assume that $G$ is connected, and let $k$ be a field.
 Denote by $R$ the dga $\chains^*(\B G;k)$, i.e. singular cochains on the classifying space of $G$.
 Then $\pi_*(R)$ is the graded-commutative ring $H^*(\B G;k)$.
-Let $\ideal$ be the augmentation ideal $H^+(\B G;k)$.
+Let $\ideal$ be the augmentation ideal $\ker(H^*(\B G;k) \to k)$.
 An $H^*(\B G;k)$-module $\module$ is \emph{$\ideal$-power torsion} if for every $m\in \module$, $\ideal^n m=0$ for some $n$.
-Let $\tc$ be the class of $\ideal$-power torsion modules.
+Denote the class of $\ideal$-power torsion modules by $\tc$.
 The Greenlees spectral sequence can be written as